 Irish Soda Bread is fabulous as part of any meal!
 You can enjoy it with your morning tea or coffee, with butter slathered on, and even a bit of jam.
 Or, you can pair it with something like an irish stew for lunch or dinner.

-Soda Bread has a mild flavor and tastes similar to a biscuit.
+Soda Bread has a nice, subtle flavor and tastes similar to a biscuit.
 It has a nice crisp, craggy top and is soft and fluffy inside.
 It’s perfect for slathering with butter, or dunking in soup or stew.

 More St. Patrick’s Day Recipes: